skuperuser/game2server/README.md

 - Proot may reduce performance

 ## But..
-You're unlikely to run in one of these issues, though.
+You're unlikely to run in any of these issues, though.
 Running another game in your server, setting up tools like SSH, interacting with a python environment, or using your server as a vpn are tested and all work fine.

 [more info on proot ->](https://proot-me.github.io/)